fauu/Kamite/README.md

 default web browser, 2) open an auxiliary “Control” window, which lets you monitor the program’s status as well as exit it.
-Both those behaviours can be disabled by setting the [config keys](#config) `launchBrowser` and `controlWindow`, respectively,  to `false`.
+Both those behaviours can be disabled by setting the [config keys](#config) `launchBrowser` and `controlWindow`, respectively,  to `no`.
 Disabling the latter is useful when Kamite is run from the command line, making the control window redundant.

 Multiple config profiles can be prepared for Kamite and chosen between at the